Seven Archetypes of Org Topologies

 Summary of the Team-Oriented Archetypes (A2 and A3)

 Creating better teams, the so-called “agile teams”, is a target for many organizations that we have worked with.
-Progressing along the X-axes, investing in the teams to grow their engineering capabilities, is a great and vital direction.
-But we believe, in order to realize its true potential – highest levels of agility (adaptivity, innovation, and resilience), an organization needs to progress along both axes.
+Progressing along the X-axes, and investing in the teams to grow their engineering capabilities, is a great and vital direction.
+But we believe, in order to realize its true potential – the highest levels of agility (adaptivity, innovation, and resilience), an organization needs to progress along both axes.